OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes GDD.md

 - **Leaving:** Players can exit the shop at any time to return to Path Selection Shop Node: An economic hub for spending Gold to purchase new GachaBalls for the Run Inventory or pay for services like rerolling the shop stock, removing a GachaBall, or transforming one.
 Event Node: Narrative scenarios with choices that have risk/reward outcomes.
-Rest Site Node: A recovery node where the player chooses one action: Rest (heal Hero), Train (upgrade Hero), or Gamble.
+Rest Site Node: A recovery node where the player chooses one action: Rest (heal Hero), Train (triggers the flashcard mini-game where every two correct answers permanently increases a chosen stat by 1), or Gamble.
 9.4.
 Event-Driven Ability System
 Abilities are the core of tactical combat, defining how units behave beyond their basic stats.
 The system is designed to be event-driven, meaning abilities activate in response to specific moments in battle.
 Each ability is defined by a combination of components: